-If you’re thinking about getting couples counseling because your relationship is on the rocks, you’re in the right place.
+If you and your partner are thinking about getting couples counseling for any of these reasons then, you’re in the right place.

 You may feel scared that your relationship will fall apart because you’ve tried everything and you’re not sure if counseling or marriage therapy will make any difference.